enibrn/appwrite-vuetify-router/README.md

 # appwrite-vuetify-router

-Simple demo of integrating Appwrite with authentication, Vuetify, and Vue Router in a Vue application.
+Simple demo of integrating Appwrite with Vuetify, Pinia and Vue Router in a Vue application.